jdungan/open-search-map/README.md

 search_db.js --  Intermediate object for handling search data, currently we use geoloqi

-search_map.js -- map object for interacting with google maps api
+ggl_map.js -- map object for interacting with google maps api

+mapboxMap.js -- map object for mapbox interactions

-jqm_app.js -- Any jqm interactions
+jqm_app.js -- Any jqm interactions.
+This

 Libraries: